hemanth-nakshatri/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 Solutions to DSA problems from LeetCode (My practice)

 The solutions are my attempts only.
-Not the most optimal solutions
+Probably not the most optimal solutions

 # How to use:
 Copy the code in the file and paste it in LeetCode function.